nathanhood/postcss-variables/README.md

 }
 ```

 **Note:** Please refer to [Advanced Variables](https://github.com/jonathantneal/postcss-advanced-variables) for more advanced features.
-This is essentially a simplification and alteration of that plugin.
+This library is essentially a simplification and alteration of that plugin.
 Thank you to the author for making it available.